 Dubai Turf Information:

-To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Meydan tips on the day of the race.
-Do they agree with the runners on the trend shortlist, or are they predicting other runners?
+If you are interested in other predictions at Meydan, then head over to the Meydan tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
 You may also be interested in other preview blogs that we have packed full of information.
 Head down to the Races Covered at Dubai World Cup Night section for links to these.

 Best Horse Racing Betting Sites 2026